 As you can see in the data below, these investigators then compared the semen parameters of men who used marijuana once per week with those who used it more often, and those who used it with other recreational drugs (which was not clearly defined).
 Those who used marijuana and recreational drugs recorded dramatically lower sperm concentrations.

 However, data on the subject is not altogether easy to interpret.
 Data from Massachusetts General Hospital, which we show below, reveals marijuana use may coincide with improved semen parameters and some studies that have looked at "time to pregnancy" show no difference between men who use marijuana and those who do not.
-Ultimately, this is a subject that requires more study before hard conclusions can be drawn.
+Ultimately, this is a tricky subject that requires more study before hard conclusions can be drawn.

 There is reasonably persuasive data showing that prescription opioids play a role in reduced testosterone production (which is necessary to generate sperm) and sexual drive.
 All the same, as we’ll discuss in the next lesson, taking exogenous testosterone does not make up for this effect, and in fact worsens it.